Featured Content Domain Mapping Support

 I'm moving this to 1.4.7 for right now because the fix should be simpler now and I should be able to get it in by Thursday (I'll punt it if something comes up).
 I'd also like to get a 1.0.1 released out the door because I've never done it and I'd like some practice with git/svn tagging during a plugin repo maintenance release. :-)

-#6 Updated by Dominic Giglio almost 9 years ago
+#6 Updated by Dominic Giglio over 9 years ago

 I think I've got the Domain Mapping plugin issues worked out.
 The post permalinks were just as easy as you described above, but the blog url was much harder.
 No matter what I tried I just couldn't get it to pick up the filters from Domain Mapping.
 I ended up falling back on